Missy Elliott: 2007–2014: Production focus

-2015–2018: Super Bowl XLIX halftime show and new music
+2015–2018: Super Bowl XLIX halftime show and singles

 In 2015, Elliott performed at the Super Bowl XLIX halftime show with Katy Perry.
 Elliott performed a medley of "Get Ur Freak On", "Work It", and "Lose Control".
 The performance was well-received, and boosted digital sales of Elliott's work that week, with a twenty-five-fold increase in album sales (to 2,000 units) and a ten-fold increase in sales of the three songs she performed (to 71,000 units) compared to the week before.
 It also became the most watched Super Bowl halftime show in NFL history, receiving 118.5 million viewers in the United States.
 On February 3, 2015, it was confirmed that Elliott would be a feature on the upcoming remix to Diplo and Skrillex's "Take Ü There".
 On February 11, Elliott stated that she was still in the process of recording her seventh studio album, Block Party, with Timbaland.
 On April 2, 2015, Pharrell Williams confirmed that he was working on Elliott's album during an episode of The Tonight Show with Jimmy Fallon.
 On November 12, 2015, "WTF (Where They From)" and its music video were simultaneously released to digital outlets.
 By November 19, the song and its video had been streamed 6.1 million times in the US alone, with an additional count of 16 million views per YouTube viewing.

 On February 7, 2016, the day of the fiftieth Super Bowl, Elliott released a promotional single, "Pep Rally".
 Later that month, Elliott reunited with former protégée Tweet and frequent collaborator Timbaland on the cut "Somebody Else Will" taken from the former's third studio album, Charlene.
 By March 15, 2016, First Lady Michelle Obama proclaimed that she had assembled a collaborative track featuring vocals from Missy Elliott, Kelly Clarkson, Janelle Monáe and Zendaya alongside production credit from pop songwriter Diane Warren and Elliott titled "This Is for My Girls".
 The iTunes-exclusive record will be used to both coincide with Ms. Obama's SXSW speech and to promote her third-world educational initiative Let Girls Learn.

 Following a surprise appearance with TLC on the 2016 televised special Taraji's White Hot Holidays, Elliott announced plans to release a documentary chronicling her impact on the production scene in both audio and video.
 The midnight of January 27, 2017, saw the full-length release to a new Elliott single titled "I'm Better", featuring production and vocal assistance from recurring sideman Lamb and shared directing credit by Elliott and longtime colleague Dave Meyers.

-In July 2018, Missy Elliott teased fans by appearing on a snippet nicknamed "ID" by Skrillex, a release date for the single has yet to be announced.
+In July 2018, Missy Elliott teased fans by appearing on a snippet nicknamed "ID" by Skrillex, released in 2023 as RATATA.
 One month later, Elliott appeared on the Ariana Grande number "Borderline", taken from the singer's fourth studio album Sweetener (2018).
 In October 2018, Elliott announced that she is working on her new album, which would be released in 2019.
 On March 20, 2019, Lizzo released a collaboration with Elliott titled "Tempo".